Levée en masse

-Levée en masse ([ləve ɑ̃ mɑs] or, in English, "mass levy") is a French term used for a policy of mass national conscription, often in the face of invasion.
+Levée en masse ([ləve ɑ̃ mɑs] or, in English, mass levy) is a French term used for a policy of mass national conscription, often in the face of invasion.
 The concept originated during the French Revolutionary Wars, particularly for the period following 16 August 1793, when able-bodied men aged 18 to 25 were conscripted.
-It formed an integral part of the creation of national identity, making it distinct from forms of conscription which had existed before this date.
+The concept of mass conscription was kept in place during the Napoleonic Wars.
 The term is also applied to other historical examples of mass conscription.

 Terminology

 The term levée en masse denotes a short-term requisition of all able-bodied men to defend the nation and its rise as a military tactic may be viewed in connection with the political events and developing ideology in revolutionary France—particularly the new concept of the democratic citizen as opposed to a royal subject.

 Central to the understanding that developed (and was promoted by the authorities) of the levée is the idea that the new political rights given to the mass of the French people also created new obligations to the state.
 As the nation now understood itself as a community of all people, its defense also was assumed to become a responsibility of all.
 Thus, the levée en masse was created and understood as a means to defend the nation by the nation.

 Historically, the levée en masse heralded the age of national participation in warfare and displaced restricted forms of warfare, such as the cabinet wars (1715–1792), when armies of professional soldiers fought without the general participation of the population.